Launching an Instance

 Subnet: Select the subnet into which to launch your instance.
 If your account is EC2-VPC only, select No preference to let AWS choose a default subnet in any Availability Zone.
 To create a new subnet, choose Create new subnet to go to the Amazon VPC console.
 When you are done, return to the wizard and choose Refresh to load your subnet in the list.

 Auto-assign Public IP: Specify whether your instance receives a public IPv4 address.
 By default, instances in a default subnet receive a public IP address and instances in a nondefault subnet do not.
 You can select Enable or Disable to override the subnet's default setting.
 For more information, see Public IPv4 Addresses and External DNS Hostnames.

-IAM role: If applicable, select an AWS Identity and Access Management (IAM) role to associate with the instance.
+IAM role: Select an AWS Identity and Access Management (IAM) role to associate with the instance.
 For more information, see IAM Roles for Amazon EC2.

 Shutdown behavior: Select whether the instance should stop or terminate when shut down.
 For more information, see Changing the Instance Initiated Shutdown Behavior.